Organizational Structure

 'Neon Desert Series 2," Adela C. Licona

-TRIVIA is managed by three co-editors, one of whom also publishes (with a little help from her friends) each issue.
+TRIVIA: Voices of Feminism is managed by three co-editors.
 However, the "running" of TRIVIA is a collective affair, and both the Editorial Collective and the Editorial Advisory Board are involved.
 The Collective is a more hands-on body, with members guest-editing issues, reading and voting on submissions, and assisting with publication.
 The Editorial Advisory Board is largely that: an advisory body that helps us guide TRIVIA according to our original mission and our always evolving literary, feminist, and social justice goals.
 EAB members also review submissions in their areas of expertise.

-Monica J. Casper, Publisher and Co-Editor
+Monica J. Casper, Co-Editor/Publisher

 Julie Amparano, Co-Editor